nicholasgtan/project-2/README.md

 6. Cleaned up code and css
    - Consolidated similar logics and states to respective parent.
    - Cleaned up css from in-line styles to css file.
+   - (Bonus!)
+Installed Bootstrap to soup up all the buttons!
 7. Tried Cypress IO E2E testing for the first time.
 8. Finalize README.
 9. Complete.